 Our role in water planning covers a broad remit.
 From sustainable development to water quality and water resources, it’s our job to assess and report on the state of the water environment.
 Ensuring clean and plentiful water is one of the biggest challenges we face, and delivering it is one of the biggest gifts we can give to future generations.
 With the impacts of climate change and a growing population it’s vital we plan for the years ahead.

-These plans(External link)are produced by water companies and are vital for setting out how the water industry plans to extend, improve and maintain a robust and resilient drainage and wastewater system over the next 25 years.
+Drainage and Wastewater Management Plansare produced by water companies and are vital for setting out how the water industry plans to extend, improve and maintain a robust and resilient drainage and wastewater system over the next 25 years.

-We are an integral part of the national drought group.
-The operational drought plans(External link) explain how we plan and manage droughts.
+We play a key role in the National Drought Group, helping to coordinate responses to periods of dry weather.
+The operational drought plans explain how we plan and manage droughts.
 Water companies must produce statutory drought plans every five years; these are operational plans.

 Thank you for visiting our new water hub.
 This is a pilot service.
 We acknowledge not everything is covered here yet, this is a new offering which will grow over the coming months.